 Boulder Friends, as a continuation of their worship, take an active role in social issues and service, both as individuals and as representatives of the Meeting.
 Some of Boulder Meeting’s current projects are described below, with links to additional information.

-Assistance for the homeless in Boulder County: The Service Committee organizes meal preparation once a month at Boulder Shelter for the Homeless, provides supplies and maintenance at the Echo House apartments for homeless families, and works with Boulder Outreach for Homeless Overflow (BOHO).
+Assistance for the homeless in Boulder County: The Service Committee organizes meal preparation once a month at Boulder Shelter for the Homeless, provides supplies and maintenance at the Echo House apartments for homeless families, and provides financial help to Bridge House.
 Individual Friends volunteer at Emergency Family Assistance.

 Assistance to groups in need, here and abroad: Recent Meeting work includes aiding Sudanese refugees in Boulder, assisting rural communities at Pine Ridge Reservation in South Dakota, and providing financial assistance for projects in a community in Togo, Africa.